 Research

-My research interests lie at the organizational level and at the intersection of innovation, entrepreneurship, and strategy.
-My work is generally focused on entrepreneurial strategies (e.g., business model innovation and experimentation) in rapidly changing environments typically characterized by novel technologies.
-I study my research questions primarily through a configurational lens (e.g., interdependencies, complementarities, equifinality), and increasingly also from a behavioral perspective (e.g., organizational learning, adaptation, search) to better account for the adaptive nature of complex organizations.
+My research interests lie at the organizational level and at the intersection of strategy, innovation, and entrepreneurship.
+My work is generally focused on novel strategies and organizational learning (e.g., experimentation, organizational capabilities, business model innovation) in rapidly changing environments typically characterized by novel technologies.
+I often study my research questions through theoretical lenses that consider complexity of organizations and managerial decisions (e.g., interdependencies, complementarities, equifinality) as well as a their behavioral characteristics, such as adaptation and search.
 I use both quantitative and qualitative research methods and empirical settings ranging from online businesses to basketball teams and spaceflight.
 My research has been published by top journals such as the Academy of Management Journal and Entrepreneurship Theory & Practice.

 Publications